Info About Denali

 Behind the scenes, new equipment and partnerships are making operations more efficient and sustainable.

 These changes are making a big difference and it’s easy to help!
 Visitors are an important part of the solution.
 By recycling properly and reducing waste, visitors help conserve resources and protect parks.
-Explore the links below to learn more about the project and the simple ways that you can help.
+Explore the following to learn more about the project and the simple ways that you can help.

 Photo Credit Robin DeLong